boschresearch/GeodesicMotionSkills/README.md

 3. Execute the example code
 ```
-# Navigate to the Experiments folder in GeodesicMotionGenerator directory
+# Navigate to the Experiments folder in GeodesicMotionSkills directory
-cd ../GeodesicMotionGenerator/Experiments/
+cd ../GeodesicMotionSkills/Experiments/
 python toy_example.py
 # This command will generate metric plot for our toy example mentioned in the paper
 ```